davekaj/website/pages/posts/creating-currencies.md

 What this means is we have all been forced into economies that fluctuate with instability that is 100% outside of our control.
 We are going through a particularly instable and turbulent time in the 2020's, which was kicked into high gear by the COVID crisis.
 We are going to see more instability in the coming years, and it won't be pretty.

 We need both stability and growth in life and the economy.
 I will make a point here - that we should split up these two desire in economics into the two different currencies.
 Of course you can have some growth within a Local Currency, and some stability in a Network Currency, but I believe Local should optimize for stability, and Network for growth.

+## You'll need 1 of each
+- But most of us have been forced into a single network currency for many decades.
+- You'll always want to consistently exit a system that you are not a part of, or not well represented in.
+- Especially if we can make an infinite amount of economies, tokens, monies, etc.
+- We often think of money and currencies in a finite design space.
+Countries (which control violence, and before that empires, states, the church, etc.) determine currency.
+We also have commodities, and other rare metals that can be treated as currency.
+  - But now the design space is wide open.
+- **So I think we will opt into large currencies yes.
+But we also need to opt into local currencies that are so close to what we are doing, that decisions we make directly effect us and the people we interact with on a daily basis.
+This currency might very well be for the physical world, or the digital world.**

 We should also split up examples where you would expect to use a Local Currency and a Network Currency: